Recommended Entry Courses

 See under Asian Studies

 Students interested in the classical and medieval worlds may choose from a variety of entry-level courses.
-Open to first-years in the fall semester are Art of the Middle Ages (AVCM 252), Introduction to Medieval English Literature (CMEN 104), Chaucer (CMEN 206), Introduction to the Ancient World (CMHI 100), Medieval Worlds (CMHI 102), Green and Roman Myths (CMRE 218), and Islam in a Global Context (CMRE 264).
+Open to first-years in the fall semester are Age of the Cathedrals (AVCM 251), Introduction to Medieval English Literature (CMEN 104), Roman Civilization: The Republic (CMHI 108), Vikings (CMHI 209), Ancient Greek Philosophy (CMPL 271), Introduction to the Hebrew Bible (CMRE 235), and Islam in a Global Context (CMRE 264).

 DANC 151.
 Intro to Dance Composition.
 This course explores the physical language of dance (which means organized or intentional movement, not necessarily particular steps).
 Students develop skills in inventing and structuring movement through improvisation and by creating solo and group studies.
 Reading, writing, and viewing assignments inform class discussions.
 This is a Purposeful Work Infused Course.
 Enrollment limited to 15.
 R Boggia

 AA/DN 252.
 Contemporary Issues in Dance.
 This course focuses on current dance works and some of the issues that inform contemporary dance practices.
 Discussions include the ways in which choreographers, performers, and societies confront matters of political climate, cultural diversity, entertainment, globalization, and the politicized human body in dance.
 Open to first-year students.
-[W2] R Boggia.
+[W2] C. Dilley.

 DANC 270.
 Studio Dance.
 This series of studio courses provides instruction in a variety of dance practices.
 Dance 270 may be repeated.
 One-half credit is earned for each course completed.
 Students register for Dance 270A, 270B, 270C, or 270D, or 270E; the appropriate sequential course number (271–278) is recorded on the student’s transcript.
 Open to first-year students.
 Enrollment limited to 25.